Chapter 5 - Value Streams Defined

 Confusion often arises when organisations rename existing constructs without altering decision rights or funding logic.
 Merely labelling a programme as a value stream does not change its structural properties.

-Differentiating Value Streams from Projects
+Value Streams and Projects

-Differentiating Value Streams from Products and Services
+Value Streams and Products and Services

-Differentiating Value Streams from Programmes and Portfolios
+Value Streams and Programmes and Portfolios

 Core Characteristics

-Outcome accountability anchored in measurable value.
+- Outcome accountability anchored in measurable value.

-Perpetual existence aligned with strategic domains.
+- Perpetual existence aligned with strategic domains.

-End to end scope spanning demand to realisation.
+- End to end scope spanning demand to realisation.

-Flow based management prioritising movement and lead time.
+- Flow based management prioritising movement and lead time.

-Integrated governance combining operational and improvement decision rights.
+- Integrated governance combining operational and improvement decision rights.

-Strategic alignment linking directly to organisational intent.
+- Strategic alignment linking directly to organisational intent.

 Types of Value Streams